Columbia Business School believes strongly in the

 attending an exam, students should take the exam at the earliest available seating.
 We do not reschedule exemption exams or allow make-ups.

 Where can I find information to help me prepare for

-Entering students will have access to an Exemption Exams course link on their home page in Angel once they've registered for the Pre-MBA Program and been notified by email that they can log on to the site.
+Entering students will have access to an Exemption Exams course link on their home page in Canvas once they've registered for the Pre-MBA Program and been notified by email that they can log on to the site.
 There they will find materials for each of the

 fixed-core courses, which may include a syllabus, sample class notes, sample

 assignment and sample exam.
 Students may use textbooks from prior courses, library books, etc. The amount of information posted to the page is at the faculty's discretion.
 There will also be information regarding the format

 of the exam and what materials can be brought into the exam room.
 (See Pre-MBA information on the admitted students website.)

 Is it permissible to use materials or notes from